Authentic Mexican Tamales

 Place 1 pound of lard in a large stand mixer and mix until fluffy, scraping sides so the lard stays in the center of the mixing bowl.

-Add baking powder and the salt to the lard and mix together again until incorporated.
+Add baking powder and the salt to the lard and mix together again until fluffy.

 Cover the masa and set aside while you prepare your filling of choice.